To troubleshoot connectivity issues in Outlook, follow the steps listed below one by one and see if the problem persists after each step.

 - Check the profile settings.
 Go to File (Tools) > Account Settings > double-click on Exchange email address > verify the Server address is correct > More Settings > Connection > Exchange Proxy Settings > verify the proxy address is correct.
 You may find the correct server names in HostPilot® Control Panel > Home > Exchange servers and settings.

 - Note: If your server is Exchange 2013, the server name should be underlined and look like 20250514-db52-4776-b627-0edf7599bbe4@YourDomainName.com.
 Such a server name is expected behaviour for Exchange 2013 mailboxes. . .

 - Run Outlook in Online Mode: go to File (Tools) > Account Settings > double-click on Exchange email address > uncheck Use Cached Exchange Mode > save the changes > restart Outlook.
 Read the Knowledge Base article on How To Enable Cached Exchange Mode In Outlook for more information.

-If there is improvement in Outlook performance in Online Mode, it means the Outlook local cache file (.OST) is corrupted.
+If there is an improvement in Outlook performance in Online Mode, it means the Outlook local cache file (.OST) is corrupted.